czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

           			Deliver data m to client

           Send (r, Ack) // Send ack with number r
-          	// Receivers typically send acks in response to data
+          	// Receivers typically send ACKs in response to data
-          	// 	messages, but our code can send acks anytime r must equal R
+          	// 	messages, but our code can send ACKs anytime r must equal R
           ```